UNLV Excellence Scholarship

 - Cannot receive in conjunction with a President’s, Midby/Byron, Provost’s, Mildred Cotner or Rebel scholarship

 - UNLV Excellence awards may be offered to students based on self-reported academic information from the Admissions application.
-If it is determined you have incorrectly self-reported data on your Admissions application and final academic transcripts indicate you would not have met the UNLV Excellence academic standards, your UNLV Excellence award will be cancelled based upon the inaccurate information you reported.
+If it is determined you have incorrectly self-reported data on your Admissions application and final academic transcripts indicate you would not have met the UNLV Excellence academic standards, your UNLV Excellence award will be canceled based upon the inaccurate information you reported.

-- Up to 130 credit hours or 8 semesters of consecutive enrollment, whichever comes first
+- Up to 135 credit hours or 9 semesters (whichever comes first) of consecutive enrollment

 - 12 or more credit hours each semester (excluding summer)